 WHU's values as the basis of all activities.

 Dedicated to the safety of its community, WHU was one the first German business schools that decided to switch its teaching and working mode to a digital format.
 The following required extreme courage, strong sense of community, entrepreneurial thinking, and commitment to excellence from everybody involved.
-The seamless transition has resulted in more than 650 online teaching session, about 15,000 participants in sessions, and about 760,000 session minutes until the end of June.

 Even in times of crisis, WHU stayed true to its mission and values taking the social responsibility not only for the WHU community, but also for society.
 WHU professors shared their expertise with the public in different formats explaining the impacts of the crisis, giving an outlook of the changes from different economic perspectives, and proposing innovative solutions.

 Despite social distancing, the feeling of support and mutual trust is stronger than ever.
 Together, as a community, we set and follow the rules to protect and hold each other up in this difficult time.
 The #wekeepWHUrunning campaign unites students, faculty, and staff across all social media channels.

 WHU continues promoting diversity with a full commitment.
 All international students were able to engage in online courses and finish their semester on time.
 The Online MBA European Summer Program connected 85 students from 16 universities across Asia, Australia, and North America in live sessions.